How to prevent carbon monoxide exposure

 December 20, 2019

-Preventative maintenance of your gas appliances can help keep you and your loved ones—including the fur kids—safe this heating season.
+Preventative maintenance of your gas appliances can help keep you and your loved ones—including four-legged family members—safe this heating season.
 To avoid unexpected issues, like a carbon monoxide (CO) exposure, it’s important to make servicing your gas appliances annually a top priority.

 Carbon monoxide: an invisible, odourless gas